vaibhavCodian/siduMuseWela/README.md

 This is the **Terms and Conditions for sidumosewela** that users are intended to consider when using the website.

+## User are not suppose to take any **legal action** if the there is any harm to them while using the site as they agree to the terms when starting to play the game.

 The website sidumosewela does not collect any user data.
 It does not mean to harm any once feelings and emotions.